JaapvanEkris/openrowingmonitor/docs/Integrations.md

 ## Strava

 Uploading your sessions to [Strava](https://www.strava.com) is an integrated feature.
-Strava can handle both tcx- and fit-files, but it will only display the data from the tcx-file.
+Strava will create and upload the tcx-files automatically, and does not require setting the `createTcxFiles` parameter.
 Part of the specific parameters in `config/config.js` are the Strava settings.
 To use this, you have to create a Strava API Application as described [here](https://developers.strava.com/docs/getting-started/#account) and use the corresponding values.
 When creating your Strava API application, set the "Authorization Callback Domain" to the IP address of your Raspberry Pi.

 Once you get your Strava credentials, you can add them in `config/config.js`: